CLAS Core Policies

 If a student is planning to apply to undergraduate programs within the Tippie College of Business, College of Education, College of Engineering, Carver College of Medicine, College of Nursing, College of Pharmacy, or College of Public Health, the student should check those colleges’ General Education requirements, as they may be different those in CLAS.
 Students should contact their advisors and/or the Academic Advising Center with questions.

 Transfer credit may be used to fulfill some areas of the GE CLAS Core.
-Transfer credit is evaluated by Admissions, and courses accepted for completion are shown on the degree audit.
+CLAS Core transfer credit is evaluated by Admissions and by the Office of Study Abroad, depending on the type of course being evaluation for transfer credit.
+Courses accepted for completion of a GE CLAS Core requirement are shown on the degree audit.

-Students who have received an associate degree from a two-year institution participating in articulation agreements with the University of Iowa are considered to have satisfied all requirements of the GE CLAS Core, except for the World Languages and Diversity and Inclusion requirements, if the program of study for which the degree was awarded includes the following:
+Students who have received an associate degree from a two-year institution participating in articulation agreements with the University of Iowa are considered to have satisfied all requirements of the GE CLAS Core, except for the World Languages requirement and the Diversity and Inclusion requirement, if the program of study for which the degree was awarded includes the following:

 - A minimum of 60 semester hours (90 quarter hours) of credit acceptable toward graduation (mathematics courses comparable to MATH:0100 (22M:001) Basic Algebra I, MATH:#002 (22M:002) Basic Algebra II, and MATH:0300 (22M:003) Basic Geometry are not accepted toward graduation); and